 James Rocco Quantitative Research Fellowship

-Applicants must be a student at Lake Forest College to be considered eligible for a Rocco fellowship.
-Students interested in applying for a James Rocco Quantitative Research Fellowship should speak with Professor Carolyn Tuttle, chair of the department of economics, business, and finance, Professor Robert Holliday, chair of the department of mathematics and computer science, or Professor Muris Hadzic, Assistant Professor of Finance.
+Applicants must be a current student at Lake Forest College to be considered eligible for a Rocco scholarship.
+Students interested in applying for a James Rocco Quantitative Data Research Scholarship are encouraged to speak with Professor Muris Hadzic, Assistant Professor of Finance before submitting a proposal.

 Proposals for a James Rocco Quantitative Data Research Scholarship should include the following:

 - A set of well-defined questions to be answered.
 The answers will constitute the information generated from the project.

 - A description of the data that will be used in the project.
 The applicant needs to show that the data is or will be accessible in a timely manner for the project to proceed.

 - A description of the methodology to be used in the project.
 The applicant needs to show that they are capable of applying a scientific method to deriving information from the data.
 For example, if the project is using hypothesis testing, the applicant should show that they possess sufficient statistical knowledge to test the hypothesis.
 Examples of evidence of statistical/data analysis skills include but are not limited to formal course(s) in statistics/data analysis at Lake Forest College or other institutions, course(s) from online learning platforms such as Coursera, Udemy, Udacity etc., or prior experience working on data-intensive research project(s).

 - A description of the tools to be used in the project.
 The applicant needs to show that they either are or will be capable of using the tools (e.g. a programming language, statistical package, machine learning library) needed to do the project.